 Salary during probationary period will depend on agreement of employee and employer, but must not lower than 85% salary of the job.
 SHUI contributions are not required during the probationary period.
 During probationary period, employer and employees have the right to terminate probation contract without notice in advance.

-According to Labour Law 2012, employer can terminate labour contract with employees before the expiration if the employee dies, goes missing, loses civil capacity, reaches retirement age, is sentenced to prison or prohibited from performing the job in a court ruling, reaching mutual agreement to terminate labour contract early; a dismissal of the employee under a disciplinary procedure; a restructure of the company or based on the right of the employer to terminate the labour contract unilaterally.
+An employer can terminate labour contract with employees before the expiration if the employee dies, goes missing, loses civil capacity, reaches retirement age, is sentenced to prison or prohibited from performing the job in a court ruling, reaching mutual agreement to terminate labour contract early; a dismissal of the employee under a disciplinary procedure; a restructure of the company or based on the right of the employer to terminate the labour contract unilaterally.

 Benefits In Kind